Lilypads/AI-Line-Follower/rqt_plugins/Readme.md

 cp -r ~/AI-Line-Follower/rqt_plugins/* ~/path_to_src_of_workspace
 ```

-2. cd to the workspace:
+2. Change directory to the workspace:
 ```
 cd ~/catkin_ws
 ```